 “Hold up.
 We’re gonna eat it now.”

-I quickly gave him my re-heating instructions and disappeared around a corner.
-I was hoping to see if Nancy Silverton, my boss and my culinary hero, was somewhere nearby.
-I scanned the back kitchen and found only the dishwasher and some cooks prepping clams.
-For a moment I considered slicing off a portion of sizzling butternut squash and bubbling pecorino and bringing it to her, but then I changed my mind when I imagined how foolish I would look shuffling across the Osteria with a nugget of orange squash on a plate.
-With just minutes before service, surely someone in charge would kill me for distracting Nancy and getting in the way.
+For a moment I considered slicing off a portion of sizzling butternut squash and bubbling Pecorino and bringing it to her, but changed my mind.
+I feared I’d look foolish or inconsiderate forcing a nugget of orange squash on the city’s most celebrated bread bakers.
+With just minutes before service, surely someone in charge would kill me for distracting Nancy.

-So instead, I busied myself with preparing a nice frothy cappuccino.
+So instead, I busied myself with preparing a frothy cappuccino.
 Anything to keep my hands busy and my eyes off the mouths of the chefs that were most likely eating my dish by now.
 I downed my caffeinated drink and returned to the floor of the Pizzeria.

 One of the chefs, Joe, stopped me as I passed by. “ Hey–it’s good,” he said.